rightjs/rightjs-docs/docs/en/docs/dom/form.element.md

     select() -> Element self

-Puts the focus on the element and selects its data
+Puts the focus on the element and selects its data.

     $('input').select();